tswieser/Sea_BnB/info.md

 Im having an issue where my page wont redirect if i put my history.push after my dispatch but it works before it.
 So Its working before it and either way its logging it correctly in my database but I just wanted to make sure that there isnt an underlying issue that i will run into down the line because I am assuming its getting stuck on my dispatch.

+Im having a problem where after I edit a reservation the returned value does not have the needed "include Docks"  when it returns the new state that was created when i originally rendered the page.
+Ive attempted dispatching the Original GET request after submitting for an edit and messing with a few different kinds of states to return but havent been able to have any luck.

 ``` javascript
 import ReactStars from "react-rating-stars-component";
 import { useEffect, useState } from 'react';